 Aviation Safety Network website for information on aviation safety in Israel.

-Travel documents such as passports and visas (or copies) must be carried at all times as proof of identity.
+Travel documents such as passports and visas or entry permits (or copies) must be carried at all times as proof of identity.

 Under Palestinian law, the death penalty may be imposed for offences including treason, assisting an enemy and deliberate killing.